-3 Log10 reductions vary based on tracer approach and method used estimate retention time contained in June 18, 2014 updated
+3 Log10 reductions vary based on tracer approach and method used estimate retention time contained in June 18, 2014 updated regulations (refer to Title 22 CCR, Division 4)

 4 Increasing RWC requires meeting a number of criteria.
 For example, a health effects study must be conducted including and exposure assessment, review of available epidemiology studies, and evaluation of individual and cumulative effects of regulated contaminants.